BaldissaraMatheus/news-feed/README.md

 docker-compose up
 ```

-The frontend application can be accessed trough a web browser on the address `http://localhost:3000` and the REST API on `http://localhost:4000`.
+The frontend application can be accessed through a web browser on the address `http://localhost:3000` and the REST API on `http://localhost:4000`.

 ## API